Check Point and Firebox BOVPN Integration Guide

 - From the Authentication drop-down list, select SHA256.

-- Select Enable Perfect Forward Secrecy.
+- Select the Enable Perfect Forward Secrecy check box.

 - From the Diffie-Hellman group support drop-down list, select Group 14 (2048 bit).